Mishagk/codigos-variados-ordenados/README.md

 - Fine Tuning LLM (Using supervised or Reinforcement Learning)
 - Develop conversation tools
 - Techniques in Natural Language Processing
+- Computer Vision application with Ultralytics and Roboflow solutions

 NOTE: All the noteboks or code provided is only for personal learning and no comercial or industrial applications.
 Be careful when using the ideas and do not consider is ready to use into a product, the idea is just to share some ideas that were explored in python with the use of open-source libraries and models.